GabriellaMosca/FEM_2DOvuleGrowthModel/README.md

 # FEM_2DOvuleGrowthModel
 2D continuous models of ovule growth based on FEM

 To run the models you need to have MorphoMechanX installed.
-To do so, go to www.morphomechanx.org and follow the instructions provided there.
+To do so, go to www.morphomechanx.org (select again the MorphoMechanX tab) and follow the instructions provided there.

 Once MorphoMechanX is installed, download this repository to your local computer.
 Open a terminal and move into this repository folder ("yourPath"+ FEM_2DOvuleGrowthModel).
 From there type: